The TNSR CLI includes convenience utilities for testing connectivity.

 traceroute command requires

-/usr/bin/traceroute to be
+/usr/bin/traceroute to be present in

-dependency which will automatically install a package for traceroute.
+will automatically install a package for traceroute.